 What Is A Frappe?
 (History & How They Are Made)

-A frappe is an iced drink that has been blended, shaken, or beaten for a creamy, foamy consistency.
+The word frappe means 'iced' or 'chilled', so it makes sense that a frappe is an iced drink that has been blended, shaken, or beaten for a creamy, foamy consistency.

 Traditionally, frappes consist of ice, instant coffee, milk, and other additives to sweeten the beverage, like sugar, vanilla, whipped cream, or sweet sauces.